The Palatial Winter Mansion of John and Mable Ringling in Sarasota, Florida

 Few people except the very wealthiest could have had a home like this constructed.

 A circus empire helped create the wealth that the Ringling's enjoyed.
+John Ringling became one of the richest people on earth back in that time.

 The estate including the mansion, grounds, museums and contents were donated to the State of Florida for the benefit of its citizens after the demise of John Ringling.
 Mable had preceded him in death.